 Again I covered the importance of this and how it could be resolved in my response to the former PPC’s consultation paper R54/2011 on possible options for the Electoral Commission (attached).
 See section 6 entitled “INDEPENDENCE”

-The way that the appearance of any bias could be avoided and a fair process be guaranteed is set out clearly in my memorandum to PPC of January 9 tthis year, at Paragraphs 29 – 33.
+The way that the appearance of any bias could be avoided and a fair process be guaranteed is set out clearly in my memorandum to PPC of January 9 th this year, at Paragraphs 29 – 33.
 I attach this memorandum, again in case members of the Commission have not seen it.

 CONCLUDING REMARKS